NOTE: All the latest security guidelines are available at the TSA’s web site – http://www.tsa.gov/

 “TSA Pre✓™ demonstrates our commitment to provide both world class security and world class customer service to the public we serve and keep safe every day across Louisiana and across the country,” said TSA’s Federal Security Director for the State of Louisiana Johnny Eason.

-“Having TSA Pre✓™ at our airport is a great convenience for our passengers,” said Steven L. Picou, Executive Director of the Lafayette Airport Commission.
+“Having TSA Pre✓™ at our airport is a great convenience for our passengers,” said the Lafayette Regional Airport.
 “We appreciate the partnership with TSA to offer this expedited screening experience.”

 Once approved, passengers will receive a Known Traveler Number (KTN) and will have the opportunity to utilize TSA Pre✓™ lanes at security checkpoints at 150 participating airports and on 11 major airlines: Air Canada, Alaska Airlines, American Airlines, Delta Air Lines, Hawaiian Airlines, JetBlue Airways, Southwest Airlines, Sun Country Airlines, United Airlines, US Airways and Virgin America.